bonibruno/dataproc/README.md

 Note:  The default quota is 2400 CPUs, so if you need a cluster that is larger than 2400 CPUs, send a request to Google to increase your quota limit.

+If this is for testing pruposes, don't forget to delete your cluster when your done with: gcloud dataproc clusters delete (cluster-name).

 Regards,

 boni bruno